Organizational change

 Five core elements will determine how your team is structured and how they approach the work.

-To increase trust on teams, leaders must understand what influences people's willingness to trust, as well as what makes leaders trustworthy
+Building trust on teams requires leaders to understand what influences people's willingness to trust, as well as what makes leaders trustworthy

 Teams need forums to spread new ideas and ways of working